 Kitchen exhaust cleaning is required by law for virtually every commercial cooking establishment.
 Restaurants, hospitals, hotels, employee cafeterias and other food-service locations that have a “hood” and ductwork over the stove to exhaust smoke, steam, and fumes out of the building.
 These exhaust gases leave a residue on the inside of the ductwork.
 This is usually a grease residue of some sort, depending on the type of cooking.

 Char grills commonly leave heavy black grease.
 Chinese cooking normally deposits a sticky or rubbery residue.
 When a charcoal or wood-burning stove is in use soot and ash residue builds up in the ductwork.
 Dishwashers leave heavy lint deposits.
 When the build-up of grease becomes heavy, a fire hazard exists.
 Approximately one out of three restaurant fires are caused by grease.
-A common scenario of how a kitchen exhaust fire starts is:

 - A flame flares up on the stove.